This page is the home of the Eurozone Dividend Champions list tracking Eurozone companies with the longest dividend growth history.

 Also some companies, while not cutting their dividend, sometimes maintain the same dividend for years in time of economic crisis or underperformance.
 As such, while we count those years as part of the dividend streak, we also indicate the number of years dividend was simply maintained.

-All value are expressed in Euro for all markets, except in CHF for Swiss companies
+All value are expressed in Euro for all Eurozone companies and in national currencies for non Eurozone companies.

 Withholding tax rate

 WHT varies widely across the Eurozone.
-Detail rates are provided by Deloitte, latest update Feb 2018: https://www2.deloitte.com/content/dam/Deloitte/global/Documents/Tax/dttl-tax-withholding-tax-rates.pdf
+Most recent detail rates are provided by PWC: http://taxsummaries.pwc.com/ID/Withholding-tax-(WHT)-rates

 European Ticker Symbol

-Ticker symbol have to be completed by a prefix (for Google Finance) or a by suffix (for Yahoo Finance) along the table below:
+Ticker symbol have to be completed by a prefix (for Google Finance) or by a suffix (for Yahoo Finance, Reuters or FT) along the table below:

 Example : ticker for “L’Oreal” is OR.
 It is traded in Paris, France on Euronext.